Receiptful/receiptful-api-docs/source/includes/_authentication.md

 Conversio uses the Authorization Code Grant flow from OAuth 2.0 to issue Access Tokens.
 This involves three requests:

-1. Redirecting the User's to Conversio, where they can authorize the Partner App
+1. Redirecting the User to Conversio, where they can authorize the Partner App
 2. Conversio redirects the User back to the Partner App, including a `code`
 3. The Partner App exchanges the `code` for an `access_token`